 Their route resembles a kind of clock.
 During their migration, they make optimal use of the weather conditions that ensure the growth of the grass.
 Scientists have found out that the animals cover about 800 kilometres per year.
 Many predators, such as lions, follow in their wake.

-Some scientists also consider the famous Ngorongoro crater and the surrounding area as part of the Serengeti plain, among other things because the migration also runs through this portion of Tanzania.
-Because of this, the Serengeti is over 30,000 km2 in size.
-Even without including the crater, the size of the territory is almost impossible to comprehend.
+Some scientists find the famous Ngorongoro Crater and the surrounding area part of the Serengeti Plain.
+The reason is that the migration also passes through this part of Tanzania.
+Making the area more than 30,000 km2.
+While even without the crater, the area is already so large that it is difficult to comprehend.

 The Maasai are well-known cattle farmers in Eastern Africa.
 Meeting them is very special and you will see them in the area around the Serengeti.
 They’ve kept most of their traditions during the last decades.
 They still use the meat of the goats, the blood and the milk, and also the skin and bones for accessories.
 Take your time when you meet them, they’re very friendly.

 The Serengeti has several campsites.
 Reserve your spot in advance and enjoy the African bush sounds.
 Those who go camping in the Serengeti will not only be impressed by the sounds but also by the night sky.
 On a cloudless day, of which there are many, there will be no light pollution and you will be able to see the stars, the Milky Way and planets extremely well.